 The operations and financial condition of oil royalty trusts, and the amount of distributions or dividends paid on their securities, is dependent on oil prices.
 Prices for commodities vary and are determined by supply and demand factors, including weather and general economic and political conditions.
 A decline in oil prices could have a substantial adverse effect on the operations and financial conditions of the trusts.
 Such trusts are also subject to the risk of an adverse change in the regulations of the natural resource industry and other operational risks relating to the energy sector.
 In addition, the underlying operating companies held or controlled by the trusts are usually involved in oil exploration; however, such companies may not be successful in holding, discovering, or exploiting adequate commercial quantities of oil, the failure of which will adversely affect their values.
 Even if successful, oil and gas prices have fluctuated widely during the most recent years and may continue to do so in the future.
-The combination of global demand growth and depleting reserves, together with current geopolitical instability, will likely continue to support strong crude oil prices over the long term.
-However, there is no guarantee that these prices will not decline.
-Declining crude oil prices may cause a fund to incur losses on its investments.
+The combination of global demand growth and depleting reserves, together with current geopolitical instability, will likely continue to support strong crude oil prices may cause a fund to incur losses on its investments.
 In addition, the demand in and supply to the developing markets could be affected by other factors such as restrictions on imports, increased taxation, and creation of government monopolies, as well as social, economic and political uncertainty and instability.
 Furthermore, there is no guarantee that non-conventional sources of natural gas will not be discovered which would adversely affect the oil industry.